-Pricing a house too high is a common mistake: according to our Top Agents Insights Report, 51% of agents found that pricing a home incorrectly is the biggest error sellers make.
+Pricing a house too high is a common mistake: according to HomeLight’s Q4 2019 Top Agent Insights Report, nearly 50% of agents found that resisting the temptation to overprice is the biggest challenge sellers face.

 Pricing a home for sale is tricky.
 There are a lot of ways to slice the data to determine your home’s fair market value.
 And while data, usually from sales of comparable homes in the area, is important, a top agent’s experience can be invaluable when building a pricing strategy.

 “My job is to position my listings to where they sell in the first 30 days,” says Simpkins.

 How do you know if your home is priced too high?
 If you priced the home yourself, consult a real estate agent for advice.
 A top agent should be able to tell you at once if your asking price is too ambitious.

 Another way is to listen to the feedback you’re getting from people at open houses and showings.
 You can even just browse local listings.
 If your home is priced higher than comparable properties in your area, your problem is probably price.